Gus simmons, director of bioenergy

 - 2014 ACEC/NC Honor Engineer Excellence Award from American Council of Engineering Companies for Georgia Statewide training

-- 2013 Grand Award for Engineering Excellence from the American Council of Engineering Companies (ACEC)
+- 2013 National Honor Award for Engineering Excellence from the American Council of Engineering Companies (ACEC) for the Loyd Ray Farm Project

-- 2013 Grand Award for Engineering Excellence from the American Council of Engineering Companies of North Carolina (ACEC/NC)
+- 2013 Grand Conceptor Award for Engineering Excellence from the American Council of Engineering Companies of North Carolina (ACEC/NC) for the Loyd Ray Farm Project

 - 2012 Business Innovation Award for LRF